jman985/umn-html-twitter-widget/README.md

 ## Scripts
 #### *widget.js*
 This script contains the JavaScript code that could be wrapped in an HTML script tag and embedded on a book page on the U of MN Press' website.
 It reads the title of the book, parses it, and queries the database for Tweet ID numbers corresponding to that particular book title.
-The script then uses these Tweet IDs to retrieve the HTML code for each Tweet from the Twitter Embed API.
+The script then uses these Tweet IDs to retrieve the HTML code for each Tweet using the Twitter Embed API.
 Finally, these Tweets are appended to the DOM.

 ## HTML Pages